 The main takeaway is expect the classic types of Vans shoes to have a shallow toe box compared to normal shoe sizing.
 However, when we start comparing the toe box of these shoes to the toe box depth of other skate shoes, we see a more similar fit.

-For example, here is the Vans Old Skool toe box compared to Nike SB Blazer:
+For example, here is the Old Skool toe box compared to Nike SB Blazer:

-And here is the Vans Old Skool toe box compared to Nike SB Chron 2:
+And here is the Old Skool toe box compared to Nike SB Chron 2:

-And here is the Vans Authentic toe box compared to Adidas Gazelle:
+And here is the Authentic toe box compared to Adidas Gazelle:

-The snug toe box is very common in skate shoes to help create a secure, dependable fit.
+The snug toe box is very common in skate shoes to help create a secure, dependable fit when you wear them.
 If you need more space in the toe box, it would be best to size up or order wide sizing.
 I would suggest using the Vans.com sizing resource linked in the next paragraph to help verify your correct sizing:

-***Verify Your Sizing: Vans.com now has its own sizing tutorial which matches your foot size to a Vans shoe size.
-Click here to view this Vans shoe sizing guide available at Vans.com to verify your correct size (affiliate link takes you to Vans.com).
+***Verify Your Sizing: Vans.com now has its own sizing tutorial which matches your foot size to a shoe size.
+Click here to view this shoe sizing guide available at Vans.com to measure and verify your correct size (affiliate link takes you to Vans.com).

 For example, you can see below how this area is wider on the Vans Old Skool than the Nike SB Blazer: